Skip to main content

 ddl_job_batch_sizeThe batch size for executing DDL statements on the target cluster.
 You can use the default value for this item.

-ddl_job_allow_drop_target_onlyWhether to allow the migration tool to delete databases, tables, or partitions that exist only in the target cluster but not in the source cluster.
+ddl_job_allow_drop_target_onlyWhether to allow the migration tool to delete databases or tables that exist only in the target cluster but not in the source cluster.
 The default is false, which means they will not be deleted.
 You can use the default value for this item.

 ddl_job_allow_drop_schema_change_tableWhether to allow the migration tool to delete tables with inconsistent schemas between the source and target clusters.
 The default is true, meaning they will be deleted.
 You can use the default value for this item.
 The migration tool will automatically synchronize the deleted tables during the migration.